 Betty Dancey Godard is a distinguished volunteer in the area of international economic aid.
 Since 1992, she has been active in initiatives to assist the Russian people in the development of a private economy through agriculture and cottage industries.
 Her role involves on-site leadership at the village level in Russia and vice-chairmanship of the board of the Russian Farm Community Project (RFCP), an enterprise initiated through the efforts of Churches Uniting in Global Mission.
 She travels frequently to U.S. cities to speak about RFCP.

 Betty and her late husband Fred M. Godard ’46 owned and operated Fred Godard Ford in Tallmadge, Ohio for many years.
 She continues to head the company and she is also active locally with various civic organizations.
-She served Denison as a volunteer in The Campaign for Denison, and has sponsored the studies of several international students at various colleges, including Denison.
+She served as a volunteer in the Higher Ground campaign for Denison and has sponsored the studies of several international students at colleges around the nation.